Zantac Lawsuit Lawyer

 Zantac Cancer and Liability Claims

-You could potentially claim a design defect if the drug was not formulated in a way that minimized the foreseeable risks to users.
-You could also claim a marketing defect, usually including a failure to warn.
+We could potentially claim a design defect if the drug was not formulated in a way that minimized the foreseeable risks to users.
+We could also claim a marketing defect, usually including a failure to warn.
 If the manufacturer knew that NDMA was likely to increase the risk of cancer in users of the drug, and the manufacturer did not warn potential users, it may face liability for your injuries.

-Depending on the circumstances of your situation, you may also have a negligence claim.
-Under a negligence theory, you need to prove that the manufacturer engaged in negligence activities, or failed to act reasonably, and that you suffered harm.
-For instance, if a manufacturer was aware of NDMA in its drug, but failed to conduct sufficient studies to determine whether there were any adverse side effects of NDMA, this would constitute negligence.
+For instance, if a manufacturer was aware of NDMA in its drug but failed to conduct sufficient studies to determine whether there were any adverse side effects of NDMA, this would constitute negligence.
 The manufacturer did not take reasonable action, and as a result of this inaction, you have suffered grave harm.

 Under any of these and other theories of liability, you could collect compensation.
 By establishing liability at the hands of the manufacturer, your lawyer can help you recover damages for your suffering.
 Recovering damages is important to your overall health and well-being.
-While the money will not take away your cancer, it will help you get the best medical attention available and allow you to focus on your health, instead of worrying about how expensive all the medical treatment you receive is and how you will pay for it.

-By taking this action and filing a claim against the drug company, you can set in motion a series of events that will help you recover damages for your injuries.
+By taking this action and filing a state claim against the drug company, you can set in motion a series of events that will help you recover damages for your injuries.
 This can allow you to focus all of your effort and energy on your medical well-being, giving you the best chance of making a complete recovery.

 If you have been diagnosed with cancer and have used Zantac or other generic medications containing ranitidine regularly at any point between 1983 and now, you could be eligible to participate in a lawsuit and recover damages.
 Here are some of the questions that are most frequently asked about Zantac lawsuits.